Mogalapalli-Sriram/nodejs-sqlite-restapi-app/README.md

 # nodejs-sqlite-restapi-app

 ## About the App
-This application is about making CRUD operations for the cars.
+This application is about making CRUD operations for the bikes.

 <br>